 - Operating cost rate

 If you want to focus more on gross profitability, you need to fill in a direct cost rate.
 That is calculated by dividing the total monthly salary by regular (expected) monthly hours spent to work.
-For example, if the gross monthly salary is 3,400 USD and the employee spends 170 hours each month, their cost rate would be 20 USD.
+For example, if the gross monthly salary is 3,400 USD and the lawyer spends 170 hours each month, their cost rate would be 20 USD.

 Suppose you prefer a more detailed calculation and want to focus on operating profitability management.
 In that case, you can enter the operating cost rate.